 Guaranteed Admission Partnership Announced

-On June 7th, two college presidents officially forged a long-standing partnership on Trinity’s campus.
+Palos Heights, Ill. – Yesterday at Trinity Christian College, two college presidents officially forged a long-standing partnership.
 Interim President Dr. Aaron J. Kuecker of Trinity Christian College and President Sylvia Jenkins of Moraine Valley Community College signed the Guaranteed Admission Partnership (GAP), establishing a smoother transition for Moraine’s students as they enter Trinity.
 The GAP is primarily designed “to promote the utilization of…resources to offer students a range of educational opportunities [within] a collaborative partnership designed to facilitate successful transfer.”

 A significant component of the GAP agreement is a renewable $1,000 scholarship which will be stackable on the students’ merit scholarships and other financial aid.
 This partnership was established on the heels of Trinity’s expansive reimaging of the collegiate pricing and scheduling structures – all to make private Christian education affordable and accessible.
 The GAP agreement also maintains that “guaranteed admission pertains to students who have met the stipulated admission requirements [for Trinity]: a cumulative grade point average of 2.5/4.0 from all previous colleges attended, and a successful completion rate of 67% of all college courses attempted.”
 Moreover, “Trinity prefers that Moraine Valley students transfer in with an associate degree with at least 60 transferable hours.
 Such students will have junior status conferred upon them at the start of their first semester at Trinity.”
 While these two institutions had once established a partnership a decade ago, known as the “T-MAC,” the GAP “is more comprehensive in scope and also expresses policies and initiatives that are more congruent with the future relationship between Moraine Valley and Trinity.”
 The GAP effectively replaces the T-MAC and forms the foundation for further agreements to develop and implement.
 Some of these include major-specific transfer partnerships, dual enrollment partnerships, as well as joint information sessions, pedagogical exchanges among faculty, and more robust recruiting opportunities for transfer admission counselors.